appnexus/sicksync/README.md

 When true, this will tell `sicksync` to re-attempt to connect when the server disconnects.
 Using `CTRL+C` will not trigger a retry locally.
 Also runs a one-time sync beforehand to ensure any lost changes find their way home.

+`followSymLinks: {boolean}`

+When true, this will tell `sicksync` to follow and sync files and folders that are symlinked.
+Defaults to `false` in setup.

 ## Troubleshooting

 Q: I'm seeing `[ERR] command not found: sicksync-remote` when starting sicksync locally, what gives?